David Bruce (microbiologist)

-Biography

 Early life and education

-Bruce was born in Melbourne, Australia, to Scottish parents, engineer David Bruce (from Airth) and his wife Jane Russell Hamilton (from Stirling), who had emigrated to Australia in the gold rush of 1850.
-He was an only child.
+Bruce was born in Melbourne, Colony of Victoria, to Scottish parents, engineer David Bruce (from Airth) and his wife Jane Russell Hamilton (from Stirling), who had emigrated to Australia in the gold rush of 1850.
 He returned with his family to Scotland at the age of five.
 They lived at 1 Victoria Square in Stirling.
 He was educated at Stirling High School and in 1869 began an apprenticeship in Manchester.
 However, a bout of pneumonia forced him to abandon this and re-assess his career.
 He then decided to study zoology but later changed to medicine at the University of Edinburgh in 1876.
 He graduated in 1881.

 Medical career

 After a brief period as a general practitioner in Reigate, Surrey (1881–83), where he met and married his wife Mary, he entered the Army Medical School in Hampshire at the Royal Victoria Hospital, Netley.
 He passed the military examination in 1883 and joined the Army Medical Services (in which he served until 1919).
 For his first post he joined the Royal Army Medical Corps in 1884 and was stationed in Valletta, Malta.

 Bruce was appointed assistant professor of pathology at the Army Medical School in Netley in 1889, and served there for five years.
 He returned to military field service in 1894 and was posted to Pietermaritzburg, Natal, South Africa.
 He was assigned to investigate the case of cattle and horse sickness (called nagana) in Zululand.
 On 27 October 1894, he and his wife (Mary Elizabeth) moved to Ubombo Hill, where the disease was most prevalent.
 When the Second Boer War broke out in 1899, accompanied by his wife, he ran the field hospital during the Siege of Ladysmith (2 November 1899 until 28 February 1900).
-For his service during the war he was promoted to Lieutenant-Colonel.
+For his service during the war, he was promoted to Lieutenant-Colonel.
 In 1899, Bruce was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.
 In 1900, he joined the army commission investigating dysentery in military camps, at the same time working for the Royal Society's Sleeping Sickness Commission.

 Bruce served as a member of the Army Medical Service Advisory Board from 1902 to 1911.
 In 1914 he became Commander of the Royal Army Medical College at Millbank, London, the position he held until his retirement as a Major-General in 1919.
 He was immediately appointed chairman of the governing body of the Lister Institute.
-During his career he published more than ninety-seven technical articles, of which about thirty were co-authored by his wife.
+During his career, he published more than ninety-seven technical articles, of which about thirty were co-authored by his wife.

 Death

 He died four days after his wife in 1931, during her memorial service.
-Both were cremated in London and their ashes are buried together in Valley Cemetery in Stirling, close to Stirling Castle, beneath a simple stone cross on the east side of the main north–south path, near the southern roundel.
+Both were cremated in London and their ashes are buried together in Valley Cemetery in Stirling, close to Stirling Castle, beneath a simple stone cross on the east side of the main north-south path, near the southern roundel.
 They had no children.